digitalillusion/rudp-tunnel/README.md

 IPX is a network layer protocol used by DOS games to play on LAN.
 Emulators like DOSBox provide an implementation over UDP of such protocol called [IPXNET](https://www.dosbox.com/wiki/Connectivity#IPX_emulation).
-However, since the ethernet has a lower error rate than the UDP protocol on the internet, some games may not behave correctly in the presence, for instance, of packet loss.
+However, since IPX on ethernet has a lower error rate than UDP on the internet, some games may not behave correctly in the presence, for instance, of packet loss.

 `rudp-tunnel` can be used to provide a reliable connection for DOSBox IPXNET, allowing stable gameplay.